How Website Projects Actually Work (Behind the Scenes)

 After the build:

-Small refinements are made
+Small refinements are made based on your feedback

 Everything is checked for clarity, flow, and function